How do I see through that?

 Hit Shift + Ctrl + D or Shift + Command + D to reselect or make the selection again.
 Make sure you have the background layer selected in the Layers panel.

-Then hit Backspace or Delete to remove those pixels as well.
+Then hit Backspace or Delete to remove the selection as well.

 Clear as a transparent layer?
 I hope so!